bgtamang/Exploring-GeoTiff-Files/README.md

 I was working on measuring canopy conductance of wild barleys.
 Further, I needed to see how these traits correlate with their environmental variables such as precipitation, maximum and minimum temperature, altitude, water vapor pressure etc at the center of origin.

 I have latitude and longitude coordinates of the center of origin of these wild barleys.
-Further, the environmental data are available at worldclim.org/version2 at different spatial resolution.
+Further, the environmental data are available at worldclim.org/version2 (Fick and Hijmans, 2017, https://doi.org/10.1002/joc.5086) at different spatial resolution.

 However, the data in worldclim.org are in GeoTiff format which needs to be extracted using softwares such as ArcGis or use R with packages such as raster.